poppyschmo/znc-signal/README.md

 fundamental ZNC and/or SWIG behavior.
 Possibly do the same for IRC/RFC related stuff.
 Add simple, reproducible examples.

-1. Remove all hook-inspection and interception from the main module.
-(Perhaps create a dedicated "learning" module for this purpose.)
-Explicitly define all `On*`-style hook methods for easier maintenance and sharing.

-2. File upstream bug reports where warranted.
+1. File upstream bug reports where warranted.

-3. Investigate the signal-cli "startup delay" issue.
+2. Investigate the signal-cli "startup delay" issue.
 Description: the process lies dormant for up to 30 minutes before connecting to the message bus;
    it's also delayed in recognizing the first message, incoming or outgoing.
    Search upstream for relevant discussions/activity; perhaps create a DSL or shell script demonstrating the issue in a reproducible way.
 Use a debugger or system-call inspector to hunt for clues.

-4. Integrate signal-cli 0.6.0 features
+3. Integrate signal-cli 0.6.0 features
    1. Employ receipt subscription and acknowledgment
    2. Queue undelivered messages
    3. Alert attached clients or save to context buffers when backlogs arise

-5. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.
+4. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.

-6. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
+5. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
 Perhaps a move to GitLab would make this easier.
 Although ZNC, Signal, and signal-cli are all on GitHub.

-7. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push][].
+6. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push][].
 These are all currently ignored:
    1. `/templates/*/length`
    2. `/conditions/*/replied_only`